betterscientificsoftware/bssw.io/Articles/Blog/EditorialThanks-2023.md

 I never took courses in compilers, networks or operating systems.
 My formal education is in Electrical Engineering.
 I used to be able to analyze the heck out of a transistor circuit or calculate the far-field of a perfectly conducting cylinder.
-I finally fully understood how computers worked only after taking a [PDB-11](https://en.wikipedia.org/wiki/PDP-11_architecture) assembly language course as a junior.
+I finally fully understood how computers worked only after taking a [PDB-11](https://en.wikipedia.org/wiki/PDP-11_architecture) assembly language course.

 All of my programming experience grew out of the application of software to address challenges in other projects.
 As a child, I wanted to create a digital Dungeons and Dragons game and promptly exhausted the 8 kilobytes of PET memory.